Astronomy Essentials

 Harvest Moon and autumn equinox

-Depending on the year, the full Harvest Moon can occur anywhere from two weeks before the autumn equinox to two weeks after.
-So it can come in either September or October.
-The Harvest Moon is either the last full moon of the summer season, or the first full moon in autumn.
+The full Harvest Moon can occur anywhere from two weeks before the September equinox to two weeks after, or between September 8 and October 7.
+So the Harvest Moon is either the last full moon of the summer season, or the first full moon in autumn.

 The difference between 50 minutes and 25 minutes might not seem like much.
 But it means that, in the nights after a full Harvest Moon, you’ll see the moon ascending in the east relatively soon after sunset.
 The moon will rise during or near deepening twilight on these nights, presenting dusk-till-dawn moonlight for several nights in a row around the time of the Harvest Moon.

-Diagram of celestial sphere with slanted circle around it labeled ecliptic.
+Diagram of celestial sphere with moons along a slanted circle in it labeled ecliptic.

-In autumn, the ecliptic – marking the moon’s approximate path across our sky – makes a narrow angle with the evening horizon.
+Why is the moon’s rising time so different in autumn?
+It’s because, in autumn, the ecliptic – or path of the sun, moon and planets across our sky – makes its narrowest angle with the evening horizon.
 Image via classicalastronomy.com.
 Used with permission.

-Is the Harvest Moon bigger, or brighter or more colorful?
+Is the Harvest Moon bigger, brighter or more colorful?

 So, the full Harvest Moon isn’t necessarily closer than any other full moon.
 But it might be.
 The moon’s distance at full moon varies from year to year.
-In 2024, the Harvest Moon is a full supermoon, but not the closest supermoon for the year.
-There’s also a partial lunar eclipse.
+In 2024, the Harvest Moon was a full supermoon, but not the closest supermoon for the year.
+There was also a partial lunar eclipse.

 It looks bigger, but isn’t

-A big moon seen near the horizon is undergoing a psychological effect.
+A big moon seen near the horizon presents you with a psychological effect.
 It’s a trick your eyes are playing – an illusion – called the moon illusion.
 You can find many lengthy explanations of the moon illusion by doing an online search for those words.

 A closeup section of an orange-colored moon with roundish dark blotches on it.